shiyonglu/database_javascript/exercise1/README.md

 SELECT * FROM restaurants WHERE rating > 4.0;

-SELECT * FROM reviews WHERE reviewer = 'SpecificReviewer';

 SELECT * FROM reviews WHERE reviewer = 'Reviewer4';

 SELECT AVG(rating) AS average_rating FROM reviews;